State-Space Hierarchical Compression with Gated Attention and Learnable Sampling for Hour-Long Video Understanding in Large Multimodal Models: Method

-Figure~\ref{fig:overall-b} illustrates the detailed structure of our proposed \textbf{MambaMia} block.
+Figure~\ref{fig:overall-b} (a) illustrates the detailed structure of our proposed GPA module.
 To explicitly guide information aggregation toward the inserted query tokens, we introduce an adaptive gating mechanism.
 Formally, given a query token \(\mathbf{q} \in \mathbb{R}^{d}\) and its neighboring patch embeddings \(\{\mathbf{x}_i\}_{i=1}^{k}\), we generate aggregation weights \(\{\alpha_i\}\) through a small linear layer (parameters \(\mathbf{W}_\alpha,\mathbf{b}_\alpha\)) followed by a softmax:

+Note that the aggregation weights $\boldsymbol{\alpha}$ are intentionally conditioned only on the query token $\mathbf{q}$.
+This design implements a lightweight, query-conditioned pooling mechanism, avoiding the computational overhead of full content-aware attention at this fine-grained level.

 Next, we compute a scalar gate \(g \in [0,1]\) from the query representation \(\mathbf{q}\) using another linear layer (parameters \(\mathbf{W}_g,\mathbf{b}_g\)) and sigmoid function \(\sigma(\cdot)\):